airbytehq/airbyte/docs/integrations/sources/hubspot.md

 First you need to give the connector some additional permissions:

 - **If you are using OAuth on Cloud** go to the Hubspot source settings page in the Airbyte UI and reauthenticate via Oauth to allow Airbyte the permissions to access custom objects.
-- **If you are using OAuth on OSS or Private App auth (on OSS or Cloud)**: you'll need to go into the Hubspot UI where you created your private app or oauth application and add the `crm.objects.custom.read` scope to your app's scopes.
-See Hubspot's instructions here.
+- **If you are using OAuth on OSS or Private App auth (on OSS or Cloud)**: you'll need to go into the Hubspot UI where you created your Private App or OAuth application and add the `crm.objects.custom.read` scope to your app's scopes.
+See HubSpot's instructions [here](https://developers.hubspot.com/docs/api/working-with-oauth#scopes).

 Then, go to the replication settings of your connection and click **refresh source schema** to pull in those new streams for syncing.